Felony: Consequences

-In many parts of the United States, a felon can face long-term legal consequences persisting after the end of their imprisonment.

-The status and designation as a "felon" is considered permanent, and is not extinguished upon sentence completion even if parole, probation or early release was given.
+In many parts of the United States, a felon can experience long-term legal consequences persisting after the end of their imprisonment.
+The status and designation as a "felon" is considered permanent and is not extinguished upon sentence completion even if parole, probation or early release was given.
 The status can be cleared only by a successful appeal or executive clemency.
 However, felons may qualify for restoration of some rights after a certain period of time has passed.

-The consequences felons face in most states include:
+The consequences felons experience in most states include: